Buying a house or flat together – our specialist property solicitors

 1. Joint Tenants

-Under this arrangement, you and your fellow joint tenant will own the whole property together.
+Under this arrangement, you and your fellow joint tenant will own the whole property together. in legal terms, Joint Tenancy is a type of property ownership in which two or more people possess an undivided interest in the same real estate.
 You will have no specific share in the property and you will be unable to leave a share of the property in your will.
 Should you separate from your fellow joint tenant or decide to sell the property it will be assumed that you each hold a 50% share of the property’s value, regardless of your respective contributions.
 Upon the death of either joint tenant, the share will automatically pass to the other.

 2. Tenants in Common